 CSE can be a one-off occurrence or a series of incidents over time and range from opportunistic to complex organised abuse.
 It can involve force and/or enticement-based methods of compliance and may, or may not, be accompanied by violence or threats of violence.
 Some additional specific indicators that may be present in CSE are children who:

-• are persistently absent from education, including persistent absences for part of the school day;
+- are persistently absent from education, including persistent absences for part of the school day; - have older boyfriends or girlfriends;